[Editor’s note: This story was previously published in March 2019. It has since been updated and republished.]

 Renewable Energy Group (NASDAQ:REGI) is another simple yet attractive businesses turning vegetable oils and animal fats into diesel fuel.

-Whenever you see one of those trucks sucking out the grease traps at a restaurant, it’s going to one of Renewable Energy’s 13 biomass refineries to be turned in diesel fuel.
+Whenever you see one of those trucks sucking out the grease traps at a restaurant, it’s going to one of Renewable Energy’s 13 biomass refineries to be turned into diesel fuel.
 The company has the capacity to produce 575 million gallons of diesel fuel annually, 70% of which is sold to major travel centers and fuel marketers.

 In Q4 2018, Renewable Energy sold 163.2 million gallons of biodiesel generating $519.8 million in revenue and $44.5 million in adjusted EBITDA.
 The company’s adjusted EBITDA in the quarter was the highest in the past five years.